 Highlights and Top Attractions

-for Cruise Travelers to Corfu
+for Cruise Travelers to the Port of Corfu

 - Old Town, Palace of Saint Michael and Saint Georges, Old and Fortresses, Achilleion Palace, Mon Repos Palace.